mehmehmehlol/sightseeing-in-hk-client/README.md

 - Unable to persist the change of theme colors when accessing a new page (Hook is required)
 - Hit bugs when updating profile
+Update on Mar 22, 2021:
+- work on lazy loading images!
+- solve the unable favorite problem!!!

 ## Created By